akhilannan/pbir-utils/docs/cli.md

 1. CLI flags (`--dry-run`, `--exclude`, etc.)
 2. User config (`pbir-sanitize.yaml` in CWD or report folder)
 3. Package defaults (`defaults/sanitize.yaml`)

+!!! tip "Auto-Discovery"
+    - **Config**: Place `pbir-sanitize.yaml` in your report folder or current directory and it will be used automatically.
+Use `--config path/to/config.yaml` to specify a different file.
+    - **Report Path**: When running from inside a `.Report` folder, the report path argument is optional—it will be detected automatically.

 ---